 - Can productivity be increased by focusing on one thing at a time?

-This session will explore a range of activities, exercises, tips and techniques that can be pursued following the course, including;
+- Explore a range of activities, exercises, tips and techniques that can be pursued following the course

 - Changing perspective